Masters Winners List by Year: 2026 Winner, Results & Past Champions

 Can Masters winners play in the tournament forever?

 Yes.
-Masters champions receive a lifetime invitation to play at Augusta.
+Every Masters champion receives a lifetime invitation to play at Augusta National.

 Who is the youngest winner of the Masters?